jieunjeong09/RNAseq-limma/README.md

 B. Makes two version of counts file by changing identifiers to Symbol and to Entrez (required by ReactomePA package for biological pathways.

-C. Displays the heatmap for 100 most variable genes.
+C. Displays a heatmap of the 100 most variable genes.

 D. Presents PCA resultss in two ways: standard and vectors from Control to IFNg treatment in the same cell line.